coodoo-workhorse/workhorse/README.md

 ### On demand jobs
 This is the default job, that is executed based on the position in the queue.

 You just have to call `createExecution()` on your job worker instance.
-It returns the `ID` of the resulting execution so you can log or track it afterwards.
+It returns the unique `ID` of the resulting execution so you can log or track it afterwards.

 ```java
 @Inject